 Social workers provide counseling and support to help people cope with challenges and emotions that often arise at the end of life.
 They can acquaint patients and families with supportive resources available through Samaritan and their local communities, help answer insurance questions, and offer assistance with advance directives.

-These team members offer spiritual support, guidance, prayer, and counseling that is culturally sensitive and non-denominational, respecting all faiths.
+These hospice team members offer spiritual support, guidance, prayer, and counseling that is culturally sensitive and non-denominational, respecting all faiths.
 If requested, they help patients maintain or reconnect their ties to religious communities.

-These specially trained volunteers offer companionship, assistance and relief for caregivers.
+These specially trained volunteers offer companionship, and relief for caregivers.
 Family support volunteers visit during scheduled periods.

 The patient’s plan of care may call for the use of consultants such as dietitians, pharmacists, and physical, speech and occupational therapists, for purposes of comfort and symptom management.